EdDuarte/website/content/_index.md

 Mobile Development, UI/UX Design and Information Retrieval.
-Worked extensively with languages like Java, Kotlin, Javascript ES6, Objective-C and Swift, and technologies like Spring, Jetty / Tomcat, Django, Socket.io, Websocket, MQTT, Redis, Hazelcast, Cassandra, MongoDB, Android and iOS.
+Worked extensively with languages like Java, Kotlin, Javascript ES6, Objective-C and Swift, and technologies like Spring, Jetty / Tomcat, Socket.io, Websocket, MQTT, Redis, Hazelcast, Cassandra, MongoDB, Android and iOS.

 Recently finished my internship at [Ubiwhere](http://www.ubiwhere.com/en/), where I worked as a backend